w3f/Grants-Program/applications/fundation.md

 - **Thirdweb:** An Ethereum/EVM-focused platform with SDKs and smart contract tools, targeting games and creator platforms.
 - **Base OnchainKit:** OnchainKit is your go-to SDK for building beautiful onchain applications.
 Ship in minutes, not weeks.
 - **Magic:** An Ethereum-based authentication tool using passwordless logins, not a full dApp solution.
+ - **Polkadot-UI:** Deliver great UX with ready-made, typesafe Polkadot components.
+Fully customizable.
+Fully open source.
+Powered by papi and dedot

 **Are there any projects similar to yours in the Polkadot/Kusama ecosystem?**
 Yes, projects like Apillon address similar needs.

-**If so, how is your project different?
-Please identify and assess any projects addressing the same need and explain how your project is distinct.
-Feel free to include applicable research data, statistics, or metrics.**
-Fundation is open-source and self-hostable, prioritizing ease of use and flexibility.
-Unlike Apillon or Thirdweb, it doesn’t rely on third-party services.
-This ensures developers retain full control over their work and can adapt it freely without waiting for external updates.
-Base OnchainKit is the closest but lacks full-stack authentication and chain management.
+Fundation is fully open-source and self-hostable, prioritizing developer autonomy and flexibility.
+Unlike Apillon or Thirdweb, it does not depend on third-party services, allowing teams to maintain complete control over their deployments and adapt the framework as needed without external dependencies or delays.
+While Base OnchainKit offers rapid onchain app development, it lacks comprehensive full-stack authentication and robust chain management features.
+In comparison to Polkadot-UI, Fundation and Polkadot-UI share some similarities, but their scopes and objectives differ significantly: Polkadot-UI provides a reusable component library compatible with multiple React frameworks, whereas Fundation delivers an integrated, end-to-end toolkit focused specifically on accelerating dApp development and authentication within the Polkadot ecosystem.

 **Are there any projects similar to yours in related ecosystems?**
 Yes, as noted above (e.g., Thirdweb in Ethereum/EVM, Magic for auth).